sjang1594/sjang1594.github.io/portfolio.md

 > Oct.2021 ~ Current : MORAI Inc.
 > Software Engineer - Scenario Team
 > 1. Currently Developing Scenario Runner based on OpenScenario (ASAM)
+>    - using gRPC to communicate the scenario data and status through Simulator
+>    - porting scenario runner to Unreal Engine
-> 2. Implemented the Undo / Redo using the Momento Design Pattern
+> 3. Implemented the Undo / Redo using the Momento Design Pattern
+> 4. Sensor Development
+>    - using the ray tracing method to lidar module development

 ## Research Interests
 ---